provable-things/eos-examples/url-requests-computation/README.md

 This repo is to demonstrate how you would work with the Oraclize **computation** datasource.

-The `urlrequests` example allows you to *retreive the response of several URL requests*.
+The `urlrequests` example allows you to *retrive the response of several URL requests*.

 ## Notes